Chris McNutt: Constitutional Carry

-Controversy with Texas Speaker of the House Dennis Bonnen
+Feud With Texas Speaker Dennis Bonnen

 During the 2019 legislative session, Speaker of the Texas House of Representatives Dennis Bonnen accused McNutt of threatening behavior after McNutt, while leafleting Bonnen's neighborhood in support of permitless carry legislation, showed up at his home.
 Bonnen says that McNutt's actions were the reason he declared McNutt's bill dead.

-Bonnen and McNutt had a confrontation at a subsequent Republican Party fundraiser dinner.
-McNutt demanded an apology from Bonnen and also claimed that he had lied about their interactions.
+Bonnen and McNutt had a confrontation at a subsequent Republican Party fundraiser dinner where the Speaker claimed he was "set up."
+McNutt demanded an apology from Bonnen and also claimed that he had lied about their interactions during a press conference about the incidents.
+McNutt described his interaction as “nothing short of professional” during the press conference, when DPS bodycam footage was presented corroborating McNutt's telling of the incident.
+The officer involved stated in his written report of the incident, “McNutt did not make any threatening statements towards Representative Bonnen or his people.”

-Texas Speaker Dennis Bonnen's Resignation
+Dennis Bonnen's Resignation

 The controversy between Chris McNutt and Dennis Bonnen was credited as the reason Empower Texans president Michael Quinn Sullivan secretly recorded a meeting with Bonnen, which was described by Texas Monthly as "the most significant political scandal in Texas politics in many years".
 In the recording, Bonnen offered Empower Texans press credentials that would allow them on the floor of the Texas House during the 2021 legislative session.
 In exchange, Bonnen wanted Empower Texans to target certain Republican representatives in the next primary election for defeat while not criticizing certain other Republicans.
 After Sullivan released a tape of the meeting, Bonnen announced he would not seek re-election.

 "I recorded the meeting not to capture the “locker room” talk or gossip that is typical of meetings in the Austin swamp, but to ensure Bonnen could not lie about the meeting or distort its purpose in the future.
 I had in mind the lies he told (publicly and without any consequence so far) about Chris McNutt of Texas Gun Rights, and I have heard stories of him doing the same to others, so I wasn’t going to let him do it to me" Michael Quinn Sullivan stated when he released the recording in October 2019.